jibnorge/DAB111/README.md

 ## Conclusion
 This project demonstrates the end-to-end process of web scraping, data processing, database management, and website development.
-Our project's aim is  to provide a comprehensive understanding of these concepts through a practical implementation.
+The project's aim is to provide a comprehensive understanding of these concepts through a practical implementation.